marionbarker/OmniLoopMessageParser/README.md

 ## Updates to output_master_rev3.csv

-Download one Loop Report from Zulip and place in folder for that person; insert _Nominal or _0xFF for the FF fault type
+Download one Loop Report from Zulip and place in folder for that person; insert _0xFF if there was a FF fault reported (even if the 0x0202 message was not captured)

 >> python whatIsLastReport.py  # to make sure file is in right place